 Templates are useful when you want to maintain a more robust set of core or base data for the teams in addition to common calendar, rate, and resource structures.
 For example, you may want to create:

 - A set of base work breakdown structures (WBS) that reflect the scope of work your company often performs.
 The teams can select the applicable WBS template, make a copy, and then add to or edit the content to fit the proposal or project.
-They have a standard nomenclature already in place to help them get started.
+They have a standard nomenclature already in place to help them get started while using the estimating or cost control software.

 - Common code lists that projects often use.
 An example might be locations where your company performs work or other common attributes you add to the WBS or work packages.
 Another example would be a master parts list the teams could use to create bills of material for their project.